-8. Sectoral and geographical diversification
+Sectoral and geographical diversification 8.

-The EFSI is demand driven but aims to support eligible projects across the Union as well as cross-border projects, covered by Article 8 of this Regulation, without any sectoral or geographical pre-allocation.
-However, best efforts shall be made to ensure that at the end of the initial investment period a wide range of sectors and regions will be covered and excessive sectoral or geographical concentration is avoided.
+The EFSI is demand driven but aims to support eligible projects across the Union as well as Cross-Border Projects, as defined in this Regulation, without any sectoral or geographical pre-allocation.
+However, best efforts shall be made to ensure that at the end of the initial Investment Period a wide range of sectors and regions will be covered and excessive sectoral/geographical concentration should be avoided.